What is Prevention in Action?

 In Ireland, C3 engaged with ten nurses who completed online training on the CHESS® strategy.
 After doing CHESS® almost all the nurses reported that:

-- While they some exposure in their training or afterwards on the social determinants of health it was limited, and none of them had any training on the built environment.
+- While they had some exposure in their training or afterward on the social determinants of health it was limited, and none of them had any training on the built environment.

-- They learnt something new that could help them advise and manage their patients.
+- They learned something new that could help them advise and manage their patients.

-- They think health advice issued by healthcare practitioners should be relevant for the patient’s life, health, and local environment rather than generic advice.
+- They think health advice issued by healthcare practitioners should be relevant to the patient’s life, health, and local environment rather than generic advice.

-Our work with the HCPs in Ireland, formed the foundations of C3’s online toolkit for HCPs.
-The toolkit helps prompt HCPs to consider the influence of the built environment on their patients’ abilities to make healthy choices, and to provide resources to support their patients modify behaviours such as, physical inactivity, smoking, diet and alcohol, all of which are risk factors for NCDs (noncommunicable diseases).
+Our work with the HCPs in Ireland formed the foundations of C3’s online toolkit for HCPs.
+The toolkit helps prompt HCPs to consider the influence of the built environment on their patients’ abilities to make healthy choices and to provide resources to support their patients’ modify behaviors such as, physical inactivity, smoking, diet, and alcohol, all of which are risk factors for NCDs (noncommunicable diseases).

 The toolkit was piloted with nurses, and physiotherapists prior to launching the final version available to access here